Call us on

 The increasing popularity of wheelchair tennis means Alfie is now a familiar figure to many of us, and his success continues to raise the profile of the sport here in the UK.

-As one of our Don’t Quit Do It ambassadors, Alfie will be appearing with us at the Superhero Tri in August.
+As one of our Don’t Quit Do It ambassadors, Alfie appeared with us at the Superhero Tri in August.
 Speaking about Don’t Quit Do It, Alfie said:

 “It’s great that Irwin Mitchell are doing so much to raise awareness of disability sport and help people across the country to get involved.
 Playing wheelchair tennis has given me so many great opportunities, and I’m hoping I can inspire others to get involved and enjoy sport as much I do.”